redayzarra/StudyDSA.com/README.md

 # StudyDSA.com

-StudyDSA.com is an educational platform designed for mastering data structures and algorithms.
+An educational platform designed for mastering data structures and algorithms.
 Built using Next.js, React, and TypeScript, it aims to provide a structured learning environment with integrated LeetCode practice problems, progress tracking, and user customization.

 ## Table of Contents
 1. [Overview](#overview)